ocordobae/race-reg/README.md

-# 🏁 Sport Team Events Calendar
+# 🏁 Sports Team Events Calendar

 Race Register is a lightweight multi-language web application designed to manage sports events, participant interest, and registrations within a team or organization.